codex-router/codex.jenkins/README.md

 6. Use the **Update CLI** button to manually download and update the Codex CLI when needed

 **Note**: CLI testing and updating are only available at the job level to ensure proper node binding.
 This allows you to test and update the Codex CLI configuration in the context of the specific node where your job will execute.

-### Model List Management

-The plugin provides dynamic model list management by fetching available models directly from the Codex CLI:

-- **Update Model List**: Click the "Update Model List" button to fetch the latest available models from your Codex CLI installation
-- **Automatic Caching**: Model lists are cached for 5 minutes to improve performance and reduce CLI calls
-- **Cache Status**: The UI shows the current cache status (fresh, expired, or empty)
-- **Fallback Models**: If CLI is unavailable, the plugin falls back to a predefined list of common models
-- **Validation**: The plugin validates that selected models are available in the current model list

-This feature ensures you always have access to the most up-to-date models available in your Codex CLI installation, as referenced in the [Codex CLI documentation](https://github.com/openai/codex/blob/main/docs/config.md).

 ### MCP Servers Configuration